I love these homemade almond scones. The triple-whammy flavor hit is almonds.

 Toasted ground almonds, pure almond extract and sliced almonds on top.
 Serve with lots of butter.
+Double the recipe if you wish.

 This recipe is from Dorie Greenspan’s cookbook: Baking from My Home to Yours.